Holocaust denial: David Irving conviction

 In February 2006, Irving was convicted in Austria, where Holocaust denial is illegal, for a speech he had made in 1989 in which he denied the existence of gas chambers at Auschwitz.
-Irving was aware of the outstanding arrest warrant, but chose to go to Austria anyway "to give a lecture to a far-right student fraternity".
+Irving was aware of the outstanding arrest warrant but chose to go to Austria anyway "to give a lecture to a far-right student fraternity".
 Although he pleaded guilty to the charge, Irving said he had been "mistaken", and had changed his opinions on the Holocaust.
 "I said that then, based on my knowledge at the time, but by 1991 when I came across the Eichmann papers, I wasn't saying that anymore and I wouldn't say that now.
 The Nazis did murder millions of Jews."
 Irving served 13 months of a 3-year sentence in an Austrian prison, including the period between his arrest and conviction, and was deported in early 2007.
 The episode sparked intense international debate over the limits of freedom of speech.
-Upon hearing of Irving's sentence, Lipstadt said, "I am not happy when censorship wins, and I don't believe in winning battles via censorship....
-The way of fighting Holocaust deniers is with history and with truth."

-According to CNN, upon Irving's return to the UK, he "vow[ed] to repeat views denying the Holocaust that led to his conviction" stating he felt "no need any longer to show remorse" for his Holocaust views.
+Upon hearing of Irving's sentence, Lipstadt said:I am not happy when censorship wins, and I don't believe in winning battles via censorship....
+The way of fighting Holocaust deniers is with history and with truth.According to CNN, upon Irving's return to the UK, he "vow[ed] to repeat views denying the Holocaust that led to his conviction" stating he felt "no need any longer to show remorse" for his Holocaust views.

 Genocide denials

 Other acts of genocide have met similar attempts to deny and minimize them.
-Gregory H. Stanton, formerly of the US State Department and the founder of Genocide Watch, lists denial as the final stage of a genocide development: "Denial is the eighth stage that always follows a genocide.
+Gregory Stanton, formerly of the US State Department and the founder of Genocide Watch, lists denial as the final stage of a genocide development: "Denial is the eighth stage that always follows a genocide.
 It is among the surest indicators of further genocidal massacres.
 The perpetrators of genocide dig up the mass graves, burn the bodies, try to cover up the evidence and intimidate the witnesses.
 They deny that they committed any crimes, and often blame what happened on the victims."

 Holocaust denial is often compared to Armenian genocide denial because of similar tactics of misrepresenting evidence, false equivalence, claiming that atrocities were invented by war propaganda and that powerful lobbies manufacture genocide allegations for their own profit, subsuming one-sided systematic extermination into war deaths, and shifting blame from the perpetrators to the victims of genocide.
 Both forms of negationism share the goal of rehabilitating the ideologies which brought genocide about.